quicwg/multipath/draft-ietf-quic-multipath.md

 This can happen if, e.g., the Connection ID issuer requests retirement of a Connection ID using the Retire Prior To field in the NEW_CONNECTION_ID frame.
-If no new connection ID is available anymore, the endpoint cannot send on this path anymore but has to wait for the idle time-out before closing the path.
-If another active path is available, the enpoint can re-activate the path before the timer expires if a new Connection ID gets issued by its peer.
+If no new connection ID is available anymore, the endpoint cannot send on this path and is not able to send control frames associated to this path anymore.
+However, it can still acknowledge packets received on the path, by sending ACK_MP frames on another path, if available.
+If no data is received on this path, the idle time-out will close the path.
+The endpoint can re-activate the path if a new Connection ID gets issued by its peer over another path before the idle timer expires.

 Note that if the sender retires a Connection ID that is still used by in-flight packets, it may receive ACK_MP frames referencing the retired